hotwired-laravel/turbo-laravel/README.md

 The `turboStreamView` Response macro will take your view, render it and apply the correct `Content-Type` for you.

+However, if you want more control over your Turbo Stream views, you can add them to a `turbo` folder inside your model's resource folder.
+For instance, if you want to control the Turbo Stream generated for a comment that was created, you might add a: `resources/comments/turbo/created_stream.blade.php` view.
+This portion should only contain `<turbo-stream>` tags and will be given a reference to the model itself following the same convention as the partial data (_camelCase_ version of the model's basename).

+You can also have `updated_stream.blade.php` and `deleted_stream.blade.php` (this follows Eloquent's model events patterns, but only these 3 events are supported for now).

 ### Turbo Streams and Laravel Echo

-So far, we have been using Turbo Streams over HTTP.
-That's also OK.
-However, you may also want to broadcast model changes over WebSockets.
-You can do that per model and per event, like so:
+So far, we have been using Turbo Streams over HTTP to update multiple parts of your page after a Turbo Visit.
+However, you may want to also broadcast Turbo Stream changes for your model's over WebSockets to other users on the same pages.
+Although nice, **you don't have to use WebSockets in your app if you don't have the need for it.
+You can rely on only returning Turbo Stream responses from your controller.**

+If you want to augment your app with WebSockets continue reading.

+You can broadcast changes from your models using WebSockets for each "created", "updated", or "deleted" events, like so:

 ```php
 use Tonysm\TurboLaravel\Events\TurboStreamModelCreated;